Brhyancodes/alx-shopsasa/alx-shop-sasa/README.md

 1. **API Data Integration**
    - Fetch and display product data dynamically using API calls.
-   - Error handling and loading states to improve UX.
+   - Error handling and loading states to improve User experience.

 2. **Filtering and Sorting**
    - Filter products by category and other criteria.